openvinotoolkit/openvino/docs/articles_en/openvino_workflow/model_introduction/supported_model_formats/Convert_Model_From_PyTorch.md

 * ``torch.jit.ScriptModule``
 * ``torch.jit.ScriptFunction``

-When passing a ``torch.nn.Module`` derived class object as an input model, converting PyTorch models often requires the ``example_input`` parameter to be specified in the ``openvino.convert_model`` function call.
-Internally it triggers the model tracing during the model conversion process, using the capabilities  of the ``torch.jit.trace`` function.
+When using ``torch.nn.Module`` as an input model, ``openvino.convert_model`` often requires the ``example_input`` parameter to be specified.
+Internally, it triggers the model tracing during the model conversion process, using the capabilities  of the ``torch.jit.trace`` function.

-The use of ``example_input`` can lead to a better quality of the resulting OpenVINO model in terms of correctness and performance compared to converting the same original model without specifying ``example_input``.
+The use of ``example_input`` can lead to a better quality OpenVINO model in terms of correctness and performance compared to converting the same original model without specifying ``example_input``.
 While the necessity of ``example_input`` depends on the implementation details of a specific PyTorch model, it is recommended to always set the ``example_input`` parameter when it is available.

 The value for the ``example_input`` parameter can be easily derived from knowing the input tensor's element type and shape.
 While it may not be suitable for all cases, random numbers can frequently serve this purpose effectively: